niladri-ns/git-project/README.md

 ##Adding some more text

-Hello, I'm testing git working on local workspace
+Hello, I'm testing git working on local workspace.